-In this tutorial, we will demonstrate how to quickly and easily uninstall software from Ubuntu.
+This tutorial demonstrates how to quickly and easily uninstall software on Ubuntu.
 Uninstalling software can be done using several techniques.
-In this article, we will show you how to uninstall software using these various methods.
+It shows you how to uninstall software using these various methods.

 On Ubuntu, the main applications or methods used to install software packages are seen below.